thalim-glam/myEcommerceORM/README.md

 ## Credits

-Apart from me :D the credit also goes to my Instructor, TAs, Tutor, Classmates, and
+Apart from me :D the credit also goes to my Instructor, my Tutor, and
-- Google (my best buddy)
+- Google (my best buddy! )
 - Geeks for Geeks
 - Stack Overflow
 - MDN web doc